grunwaldlab/Microbe-ID/README.md

 Microbe-ID
 ===============

-This site provides all code and applications necessary for creating a website for species identification or genotyping.
+This site provides all code and applications necessary for creating a website for species identification or strain genotyping.
 A working implementation of Microbe-ID for plant pathogens in the genus *Phytophthora* can be found at [Phytophthora-ID](http://phytophthora-id.org).

 Components
 ------